xmijo/hashcheck/README.md

 Make it executable, remove the .py extension, put it in your $PATH.

-Use the -r flag to traverse directories recursively.
+Use the -r flag to enable recursive directory traversal.